bossley9/st/README.md

 ![a demonstration of my st build in practice with keybindings](demo.gif)

-_All terminal commands run in this demonstration are performed using vim-like keybindings..._<br />_**no mouse required.**_
+_All terminal commands run in this demonstration are performed using keybindings..._<br />_**no mouse required.**_

 > This fork is a maintained version of st intended for use in my